 Jim Hodges: Give More Than You Take is co-organized by the Walker Art Center, and the Dallas Museum of Art.

 Major support for the exhibition is provided by Amanda and Glenn Fuhrman, John and Amy Phelan, Cindy and Howard Rachofsky, and The Andy Warhol Foundation for the Visual Arts.
 Additional support is generously provided by the Ames Family Foundation, Anonymous in honor of Olga Viso, the Chadwick-Loher Foundation/John and Arlene Dayton, Dirk Denison and David Salkin, Ann Hatch, Karen and Ken Heithoff, Dean Johnson and James Van Damme, Jeanne and Michael Klein, Agnes and Edward Lee, Toby Devan Lewis, Pizzuti Collection, Donna and Jim Pohlad, Dallas Price-Van Breda, Penny Pritzker and Bryan Traubert, and Robin Wright and Ian Reeves.

-The Walker Art Center’s presentation is made possible by Martha (Muffy) MacMillan and Michael J. Peterman and David A. Wilson.
+The Walker Art Center’s presentation is sponsored by BMO Private Bank.
+Additional support is provided by Marilyn and Larry Fields, Martha (Muffy) MacMillan, and Michael J. Peterman and David A. Wilson.
 Media partner Mpls.St.Paul Magazine.